 NEVER AGAIN Remembering the Holocaust through the Women's Orchestra of Auschwitz

-Join the MHSO and conductor Ng Tian Hui on January 24 at 8 pm in Abbey Memorial Chapel in a concert celebrating women composers.
+Join the MHSO and conductor Ng Tian Hui for Of Hope and Courage – a concert celebrating women composers.

 Featuring the Symphony Orchestra of Mount Holyoke College in a program of music by women composers.